pnblake/farmers-market-game/README.md

 A simple, yet addictive turn-based game of buying and selling, in which users compete against scenarios to maximize their profits and pay off their bank loan.

+I created this game as part of a Web Development course I took in the Winter/Spring of 2019.

 ## Gameplay rules

 _Farmer's Market_ is a simple game of buying and selling.